 Jim joined PLF in 2018 to advance the fight for liberty with the most impactful public interest law firm litigating today.
 Before joining PLF, he litigated at the Goldwater Institute and Mountain States Legal Foundation.

-A native of Michigan, he graduated from Arizona State University, with a double major in Political Science and Journalism.
-He earned his J.D. from the University of Colorado Law School, where he was an Associate Editor of the Law Review and President of the Federalist Society.
+A native of Michigan, he followed his future wife to Arizona State University, where he graduated with a double major in political science and journalism.
+He earned his J.D. from the University of Colorado Law School, where he was an associate editor of the law review and president of the Federalist Society.
 Before attending law school, he was a professional ski instructor in Telluride, Colorado.
 He is licensed to practice law in Arizona and Colorado.

-Jim lives in Phoenix with his wife, Marlene, and their son, Milton.
-They have a dog named Dolley Madison and a cat named Martha Washington.
+Jim lives in Phoenix with his wife, Marlene, and their children, Milton and Cora.
+They have a cat named Martha Washington.

 Jim is a member of the bar only in the states of Arizona and Colorado.